aurelien-brabant/legacy-aurelienbrabant.fr/posts/an-introduction-to-unix-pipes.md

 int pipe(int pipefd[2]);
 ```

-This function takes an array of 2 pipes as a single parameter.
+This function takes an array of 2 integers as a single parameter.
 If the `pipe` function
 succeeds, `pipefd[0]` is a file descriptor refering to the read end of the pipe while `pipefd[1]` refers
 to the write end of it.